top of page

 5. Use Low Returns

-A smaller skill you can learn to improve your pingpong game is to focus on keeping your returns low.
-Beginner players will often just focus on getting the ball back over the net, which usually involves hits that go high and land in the center of your opponent's table.
+A smaller skill you can learn to improve your ping pong game is to focus on keeping your returns low.
+Beginner players will often focus on getting the ball back over the net, which usually involves hits that go high and land in the center of your opponent's table.
 These are easy to return.

-When your returns are low, your opponent has less room to maneuver around the ball, so it's harder for them to get into a good position or put a spin onto their hit.
+When your returns are low, your opponent has less room to maneuver around the ball, so it's harder for them to get into a good position or put a spin on their hit.

 To boost your skill, practice keeping your returns lower to the net.
 This could mean waiting slightly longer as the ball arcs downward before you hit it, or it could mean angling your paddle slightly lower toward the table.

-Now that you're ready to level up your pingpong game, you need your own place to play.
-At HB Home, we sell table tennis conversion tops that make it easier than ever to bring pingpong into your home.
-With our conversion tops, you can transform your billiards table into a pingpong table in no time.
-To find the best option for your home, browse our table tennis conversion tops.
+Now that you're ready to level up your ping pong game, you need your own place to play.
+To find the best option for your home, browse our table tennis tables.

 bottom of page